datadesk/django-for-data-analysis-nicar-2016/README.md

   return as_dict
 ```

-We get this dict for each item in the queryset, and then form them into a geojson object, that is returned when we request the view.
+We get this dict for each item in the queryset, and then form them into a geojson object that is returned when we request the view.

 ```python
 objects = {